About private health insurance

 Other benefits of going private

-Private health insurance also provides cover for services generally not included under Medicare like dental, optical, physiotherapy, chiropractic, remedial massage and natural therapies.
+Private health insurance also provides cover for services generally not included under Medicare like dental, optical, physiotherapy, chiropractic, remedial massage and acupuncture.
 Many people use their private health cover to get access to services they may not otherwise be able to afford.